tamnguyenbbt/Okapi/README.md

 DriverPool.Instance.CreateDriver(LocalChromeTestEnvironment.Instance)
 ````

 OR you can inject them into Okapi via its Dependency Injection (DI) interface (using Ninject).
+From version 1.2.3, Okapi automatically picks up the implemented classes without the need to inject vis DI (DI is stilled supported).

 ### Override Selenium Driver Options (Optional)